Shubham-Balgotra/ChatBot-with-Response-System/README.md

 You: Hi there
 Jarvis: Hello!

 You: Whats up
 Jarvis: I'm doing fine, and you?

 You: Great
-Jarvis: Thats good to hear.
-I hope you be great every day :-)
+Jarvis: That's good to hear.
+I hope you have a great day! :-)

 You: Do you sing?
-Jarvis: No, as an assistant I can't sing.
+Jarvis: No, as an assistant, I can't sing.

 You: Do you eat?
-Jarvis: I don't like eating anything because I'm a bot obviously!
+Jarvis: I don't like eating anything because I'm a bot, obviously!

 You: What is the weather out there?
-Jarvis: The weather is unpredictable now a days.
-Sometime its sunny and sometime its rain heavily.
+Jarvis: The weather is unpredictable nowadays.
+Sometimes it's sunny, and sometimes it's raining heavily.

-You: Who build you?
+You: Who built you?
-Jarvis: I was build by Shubham (AI engineer) using python v3.11.4.
+Jarvis: I was built by Shubham (AI engineer) using Python v3.11.4.

 You: Give some advice.
 Jarvis: If I were you, I would go to the internet and type exactly what you wrote there!

 You: goodbye
 Jarvis: Nice meeting you!
 Have a good day!